Head of Smart Contracts Audits Department

 You submit the required documentation and get the estimation of the audit scope, timeline, and price.

-After you introduce fixes, our team will perform a remediation check (1 check is included in the price) to ensure that all changes are correct.
+After you introduce fixes, our team will perform a remediation check to ensure that all changes are correct (1 check is included in the Solidity audit price).

 Integrate Hacken audit into your website and see it displayed on CER.live, CMC, and CoinGecko.
 Your audit will be mentioned on the Hacken-owned and partner media.